Pierlam/OpenExcelSdk/README.md

 ## Get row/last row index

 The code below get a the last row index, and also get a row at an index.
+Be careful first row index is 0.
+First cell column index is 1, first cell row index is 1.

 ```
 bool res;